garry0D/coding-gods-and-manifestos/README.md

 But we are dependent on it, we cannot go a day without technology.<br>
 What about our phones?
 Not many people can say they don’t go on their phones even less people saying they can go a day without checking Instagram. <br>
 The few that can are lucky.<br>
-I,
+I,<br>
-Unfortunately,
+Unfortunately, <br>
-Am not one of these people.
+Am not one of these people.<br>
-I go to bed at 1:30 every night being on my phone or my computer
+I go to bed at 1:30 every night being on my phone or my computer<br>
-		Derailing my sleep pattern and quality
+		Derailing my sleep pattern and quality<br>
-Stuck on the never-ending scrawling.
+Stuck on the never-ending scrawling.<br>
-Mindless and numbing.
+Mindless and numbing.<br>
 				  z   z
 		z            z
 		                z	z